ramjam1215/MyWebPage/README.md

 - did some routes and links to projects and video, then verified they worked.

 # installs
-- npm install -g firebase-tools
+- npm install -g --save firebase-tools
 - npm install --save firebase @angular/fire